 Dublin Chamber of Commerce issues ATA carnets in Ireland subject to receiving guarantees or deposits from the exporter.
-Further information on ATA carnets is available from Authorisations and Reliefs Unit, Customs Division customsreliefs@revenue.ie
+Further information on ATA carnets is available from Authorisations and Reliefs Unit, Customs Division.
+Queries can be sent by e-mail to customsreliefs@revenue.ie